-When a student registers it is understood that he or she will pay in full all charges assumed at registration.
+All students sign the Financial Responsibility Agreement prior to registration.
+In a published Niagara University policy, it is understood a student will pay in full all charges assumed at registration.
 Failure to attend classes does not alter the charges or entitle the student to a tuition refund.
 Students will not be permitted to receive their final official transcripts or diploma until their student account is paid in full.
 In the event that Niagara University has to hire a collection company or attorney to collect delinquent accounts, the student must reimburse Niagara University for reasonable collection fees, or attorney fees and court costs.